 does advertising work?

 It's easy for us to think that we aren't affected by the things we watch, but if that's the case why do manufacturers pay thousands of pounds every month for TV advertising?
 And why, now that technology exists to record TV shows while skipping over the adverts, are more and more manufacturers paying for product placement in top shows rather than sticking to traditional advertising?
-We are fooling ourselves if we try to claim that TV has no impact and influence on our lives.
+We are fooling ourselves if we try to claim that TV has no impact and influence on our lives.my agreeance with the advertising argument[1] is ironic for (at least) two reasons:

 -- Get more like Jesus while watching TV, by Nick Pollard & Steve Couch, Ch 1 (p.
 4)